 Describe how resources will be allocated among funding categories.
 DHCD will allocate funding by funding category based on submitted proposals, local market and need, and project eligibility.
 These categories include rental new construction, rental rehabilitation, and homebuyer development.
 NHTF is limited to rental projects and units targeted at 30 percent and below AMI.
-Describe threshold factors and grant size limits.
-All proposals must meet threshold requirements for funding.
-These include: • Eligible project type • Eligible activity type • Eligible applicant (no outstanding findings) • Local match (25 percent) provided for projects in HOME entitlement areas • Proposal meets uniform relocation requirements • Proposal meets accessibility requirements • Must score at least 60 points Maximum funding amounts are \$900,000 for projects that include qualified permanent supportive housing units and \$800,000 for all other eligible projects.
-DHCD may charge up to an additional \$10,000 in project related costs for costs accrued by DHCD.
-DHCD is considering increasing the project caps for state HTF.
-This funding source is allocated through the ASNH program.
-DHCD allocates NHTF through ASNH program.
+Describe threshold factors and grant All proposals must meet threshold requirements for funding.
+These include: size limits.
+Eligible project type Eligible activity type Eligible applicant (no outstanding findings) Local match (25 percent) provided for projects in HOME entitlement areas Proposal meets uniform relocation requirements Proposal meets accessibility requirements Must score at least 60 points Maximum funding amounts are \$900,000 for projects that include qualified permanent supportive housing units and \$700,000 for all other eligible projects.
+DHCD also administers state HTF, and this funding source is allocated through the ASNH program.
+The current maximum funding caps across all funding sources is \$1,400,000 for projects without NHTF, \$2,000,000 for projects with NHTF, and \$2,400,000 for projects with NHTF and PSH units.
+DHCD allocates NHTF through the ASNH program.
 Please see the NHTF Allocation Plan for more details.
-Any remaining balances not allocated through the 2020/2021 application process will be carried
+Any remaining balances not allocated through the 2020/2021 application process will be carried over and allocated during the first round on the 2021/2022 round of ASNH applications.

 What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates funding approximately 11 affordable housing projects through this open application process.
-The actual types, size, and composition of projects will be based on this competitive process and will vary based on the proposal received, the local housing markets, and relative local need.
+DHCD anticipates funding approximately 11 affordable housing projects with federal funding sources through this open application process.
+The actual types, size, composition of projects will be based on this competitive process and will vary based on the proposal received, the local housing markets, and relative local need.
 Based on statewide trends and housing markets DHCD expects that most of the funded projects will be rental projects with at least some of these including permanent supportive housing units.
-State Program Name: CDBG Competitive Grants Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+2 State Program Name: CDBG Competitive Grants Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 Competitive funds can be used to provide infrastructure for new or expanding industries, provide new or improved water and sewer systems in rural areas, rehabilitate housing in declining neighborhoods, revitalize commercial districts, provide support to small businesses, and provide facilities for a variety of needed services, such as health clinics in underserved areas.
 Applicants are required to prove that their project will meet one of three broad national objectives: principally benefit low- and moderate- income persons; prevent or eliminate slums or blight; or address an urgent community development need (public emergency or health threat).